Prithika-13/TuneVibe/README.md

   Song previews, ratings, and preference inputs to refine recommendations.

 - 📱 **Clean & Responsive UI**
-  Designed for a smooth and intuitive user experience.
+  Designed for a smooth and intuitive user experience by playing a 30-second preview of each song, allowing users to quickly sample tracks before making a choice.

 ---